jamesheston/dndiku-aliases/README.md

 ## How to Install
 You will have to edit couple files in the `/src` directory as well as installing the bundle.
-Atm in ranvier
+Atm in ranvier I don't know of any way around this.

 #### 1. Clone repo into your ranvier/bundles directory
 ```